In Hornsby Shire, Rental, Hiring and Real Estate Services had the highest productivity by industry, generating $357,184 per worker in 2018/19.

 - Electricity, Gas, Water and Waste Services ($306,914)

-The major differences between the jobs held by the full-time equivalent local workers of the Hornsby Shire and New South Wales were:
+The major differences between worker productivity by industries in Hornsby Shire and New South Wales were:

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Hornsby Shire were for those employed in:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in Hornsby Shire were for:

 - Mining (+$99,426)

 - Rental, Hiring and Real Estate Services (+$80,611)

 - Electricity, Gas, Water and Waste Services (-$39,530)